netdata/netdata/libnetdata/log/log2journal.md

        Create a new key called TARGET, duplicating the values of the keys given.
 Useful for further processing.
 When multiple keys are given, their values are separated by comma.
-       Up to 2048 duplications can be given on the command line, and up to 10 keys per duplication command are allowed.
+       Up to 512 duplications can be given on the command line, and up to 20 keys per duplication command are allowed.

   --inject=LINE
        Inject constant fields to the output (both matched and unmatched logs).
        --inject entries are added to unmatched lines too, when their key is not used in --inject-unmatched (--inject-unmatched override --inject).
-       Up to 2048 fields can be injected.
+       Up to 512 fields can be injected.

   --inject-unmatched=LINE
        Inject lines into the output for each unmatched log entry.
        Usually, --inject-unmatched=PRIORITY=3 is needed to mark the unmatched lines as errors, so that they can easily be spotted in the journals.
-       Up to 2048 such lines can be injected.
+       Up to 512 such lines can be injected.

+  --rewrite=KEY=/SearchPattern/ReplacePattern
+       Apply a rewrite rule to the values of a specific key.
+       The first character after KEY= is the separator, which should also be used between the search pattern and the replacement pattern.
+       The search pattern is a PCRE2 regular expression, and the replacement pattern supports literals and named capture groups from the search pattern.
+       Example:
+              --rewrite=DATE=/^(?<year>\d{4})-(?<month>\d{2})-(?<day>\d{2})$/
+                             ${day}/${month}/${year}
+       This will rewrite dates in the format YYYY-MM-DD to DD/MM/YYYY.

+       Only one rewrite rule is applied per key; the sequence of rewrites stops for the key once a rule matches it.
+This allows providing a sequence of independent rewriting rules for the same key, matching the different values the key may get, and also provide a catch-all rewrite rule at the end of the sequence for setting the key value if no other rule matched it.

+       The combination of duplicating keys with the values of multiple other keys combined with multiple rewrite rules, allows creating complex rules for rewriting key values.

+       Up to 512 rewriting rules are allowed.

   -h, --help
        Display this help and exit.